wheelercj/Parhelion/README.md

 # Parhelion

-A general-purpose Discord bot that can send reminders, help with answering FAQs, translate between many different languages, solve math questions, run code in just about any programming language, and more.
+A general-purpose Discord bot that can send reminders, help with answering FAQs, translate between many different languages, solve math questions, run code in just about any language, and more.

-You can try the bot in [the support server](https://discord.gg/mCqGhPJVcN), [invite](https://discord.com/oauth2/authorize?client_id=836071320328077332&scope=bot+applications.commands&permissions=2147740736) the bot into your own server, or run your own instance of the bot by following the instructions below.
+You can try the bot in [the support server](https://discord.gg/mCqGhPJVcN), [invite](https://discord.com/oauth2/authorize?client_id=836071320328077332&scope=bot+applications.commands&permissions=2147740736) the bot into your own server, or run your own instance of the bot by following one of the two sets of instructions below.

 Parhelion is tested with Python 3.10.